khalil-M/WatchMovie/README.md

   Every module has its own building:

         - When running WatchMovieSwInject solution, switch to WatchMovieSwInject scheme.

         - When running WatchMovie solution, switch to WatchMovie scheme.

+  The modules are independent of each other:

+        - The changes in WatchMovieSwInject will not affect the WatchMovie .

+        - If you are intesrested in studying the composition with Swinject , have a look at the "AppDelegate" on WatchMovieSwInject.

+        - If you are interested in studying the composition with manuel DI of WatchMovie, have a look at the "CompositonRoot" folder on WatchMovie